 Being a caregiver always involves sacrifice, but many big sacrifices are made on the part of an adult child taking care of a parent.
 There may be location changes, giving up or postponing a job, sacrificing vacations and independent self-directed living.
 It sounds like a big commitment, and it is.

 It was relatively easy in the early stages of Jim’s 19 years with Alzheimer’s to take time for me.
 In the first years of his disease, we were both working.
 By the time the diagnosis was made ten years later, Jim had retired but was very independent, and so it was still not a problem to get away.
-I worked for 7 years after Jim retired but as those years progressed, I went from full time to part time until 2009 when I quit work all together.
+I worked for 7 years after Jim retired but as those years progressed, I went from full-time to part-time until 2009 when I quit work all together.
 Jim needed me at home.
 He was getting lost more and more.
 This was the time when it was difficult for me to take time for myself.
 I was afraid to leave him for more than a few hours alone.
 As the months went by, the increments I was comfortable leaving him became shorter and shorter.
 We had male friends who took Jim out once a week initially, but in the final 3 years that became more difficult because of Jim’s behavior during his continued decline.
 Of course, he didn’t see any reason why he would need a companion if I went out for a few hours, and could not remember those times where memory failed him: getting lost, leaving burners on with our gas stove, and forgetting where I said I was going and thinking he was abandoned which led to hours of anguish, fear, and tears.

 Jim was young by Alzheimer’s standards, so placing him in senior day care was not a good fit.
 Most people were much older than he.
 We also had no family in the state that could help.
-I finally called an organization that provided a well chosen companion to take Jim places for 3 hours once a week.
+I finally called an organization that provided a well-chosen companion to take Jim places for 3 hours once a week.
 Six months after that I asked a college freshman neighbor to ‘house sit’ with Jim so I could go out in the evening occasionally.
-I paid the young man a good hourly wage, but less than the organization would have charged.
+I paid the young man a good hourly wage, but less than an organization would have charged.
 Other than those instances in the last year, I took Jim almost everywhere I went.
-I did not have the option for respite.
+I did not have the option for a week-long respite.
 Jim was too aware of what was happening, and yet he felt he didn’t need to be looked after.
 He never would have agreed to respite while I went somewhere fun.
 I had my 3 hours a week, and I also had the better part each evening to myself.
 Jim would go to bed at 7:30 p.m., so I had until I went to bed to do what I wanted as long as I was at home.
 That was my respite!
 Without some form of rest/relaxation I couldn’t have stood the last 7 months of turmoil.

 It’s easy for someone else to say, “hire a companion” or “take them to senior day care”, but as many of you know it is a lot harder to do.
 You are not dealing with a “thing”.
 You are dealing with another human being who has wants and needs.
 Will your loved-one be resistant?
 Will they refuse to go?
 And if your loved-one has early onset dementia-Alzheimer’s there probably is not a dedicated place of day care that is a good fit for their age.
 [It is a good idea from the beginning of your dementia journey together to discuss that you will be with them every step of the way as long as they give you occasional rests to rejuvenate away from them.
 That is the ultimate gift.
 If you discuss this often enough so that they still recall the agreement, perhaps even put it in writing so you can show it to them with a signature and a date.Then they have to believe it!]